 In Perry Township, we believe it is important to have a stated policy and coordinated framework for assigning homework.
 The material on these pages represents extensive involvement of all representative groups in the development of such a document.
-All views of staff and parents of elementary schools, 6th grade academies, middle schools, and high schools have been refined and included in this policy.

 Philosophy and Value of Homework